Alan R. Battersby: Later career

-In 1954, Alan Battersby was appointed a lecturer at the University of Bristol, where he stayed until 1962.
+In 1954, Battersby was appointed a lecturer at the University of Bristol, where he stayed until 1962.
 This was the period when his own research group of doctoral and post-doctoral students became established.
 In 1962 he was appointed as a professor of chemistry at Liverpool University until, in 1969, he moved to a professorship at the University of Cambridge and became a Fellow of St Catharine's College.
-At the time, this was the second Chair of Organic Chemistry at the University, created especially for him; Lord Todd then held the first.
+At the time, this was the second Chair of Organic Chemistry at the university, created especially for him; Lord Todd then held the first.
 In 1988, Professor Battersby was elected to the prestigious 1702 Chair of Chemistry in his department and held that post until his retirement in 1992 when he was granted emeritus status within his college and department, reflecting his distinguished service.

 Research

-The full output of Sir Alan's work has been published in over 350, mainly peer-reviewed, articles.
+The full output of Battersby's work has been published in over 350, mainly peer-reviewed, articles.
 His research, particularly at Cambridge, took a very collaborative approach which was necessary given the extended time period of the ambitious projects undertaken.
 Aside from his postgraduate and post-doctoral students, who participated typically for one to three years, the Battersby group included other members of the academic staff of the department, notably Jim Staunton, Ted McDonald and Finian Leeper.